Koha-Community/kohadocs/source/02_administration.rst

              An IP address is required if you have enabled :ref:`AutoLocation`

+   -  If this library has a specific `MARC organization code <http://www.loc.gov/marc/organizations/orgshome.html>`_, you can enter it   here.
+If left blank, the code entered in the :ref:`MARCOrgCode` preference will be used for this library.

    -  Finally, if you have any notes you can put them here.
 These will not show in the OPAC